T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Problem Description

-In previous work, only the user's requirements for a particular writing feature were considered, without a general consideration of the user's individual personality and preferences.
-However, in practical applications and deployments, users may not be able to express their requirements for specific features with certainty but rather express their preference for a certain practice or a certain type of CEs.
+Existing works \cite{9229232,rasouli2022care} only take the user's requirements for specific feature values into account, without a general consideration of the user's individual personality and preferences.
+However, in practical applications and deployments, users may not be able to express their requirements for specific features with certainty, but rather express their preference for a certain practice or a certain type of CEs.
 For example, users may be more likely to say ``I want an easy way to get approved for a loan'' rather than ``I want the type of work to be professional or managerial''.
-It is therefore important to dig more generally into the links between user preferences and the properties of CEs.
-To achieve this, we pre-defined general user preferences and organized user research to verify the reasonableness and completeness of these preferences.
+To achieve this, we define general user preferences.